Connectivity of a Family of Bilateral Agreement Random Graphs: Disconnectedness of Graphs for

 This section begins by recalling the negative multinomial distribution.
 In the special case that we need here, we present an urn model to interpret the distribution.
-Suppose we have a sequence of \emph{i.i.d.} random variables with $k+1$ possible outcomes chosen uniformly at random.
-We describe these outcomes as the type of objects.
-Therefore, there are $k+1$ types.
-This sequence stops as soon as the first object of type $k+1$ occurs in the sequence.
-The probability that there are $i_1$ objects of type 1, $i_2$ objects of type 2, ... , $i_k$ objects of type $k$, and finally the $n-$th observation which is of type $k+1$, follows the negative multinomial distribution below
+Consider a sequence of \emph{i.i.d.} random variables $(X_i)_{i=1}^{\infty}$, each taking $k+1$ possible values $\{0,1,\cdots,k\}$ uniformly at random.
+We refer to these outcomes as the type of objects, resulting in $k+1$ distinct types.
+This sequence continues until the first occurrence of an object of type $0$.
+The probability of observing $i_1$ objects of type 1, $i_2$ objects of type 2, ... , $i_k$ objects of type $k$, before stopping follows the negative multinomial distribution, as described below